Otsjanep

 at the far north end of Indonesia's Casuarina Coast, named for its casuarina trees but now disappearing due to logging.

 Otsjanep is renowned for its wood carving.
 The locals continue to wear traditional clothes, but the village has a modern missionary church and – unusual in this area – grass lawns.
+It is part of a larger settlement consisting of Isar, Pirien, Kayarpis, and Bakyor in Fayit District.
+In his 2014 book "Savage Harvest," author Carl Hoffman presented evidence that Michael Rockefeller, son of U.S. Vice President Nelson Rockefeller, was killed and eaten by people from Otsjanep.